-The stable adhesion of the MiH is critical but also challenging when used as epidermal electrodes for the skin is constantly in a dynamic state and secreting oil and other secretions.^[27] We adhered the MiH to the forearm of a volunteer and found them performed not only a stable contact but also an enhanced adhesion, as shown in Figure 4a.
-This phenomenon is mainly due to the higher temperature of the human body (about $36 \sim 37^{\circ}$ C) compared with the environment (about 25° C) slowly heated the MiH, enabling tighter contact with skin.
-The infrared imager gave a clear exhibition that the temperatures of the adhered MiH, gradually increased from 28°C to 36°C (Figure 4b).
-To explore the rheological behavior of MiH along with the increased temperature more intuitively, we 3D-printed a micro-groove pattern substrate to simulate the wrinkles on the skin.^[28] At 25°C, the MiH maintained its original planar shape, and the gaps between MiH and substrate were very clearly observed even after an hour (Figure S7).
-At 37°C, the MIH full-filled the microstructures of the substrate within 10 minutes (Figure 4c).
-The peel tests were performed on the skin of the volunteer's forearm to quantitatively characterized the adhesion at a different temperature which indicated that the interfacial toughness and adhesive energy improved gradually with the increased temperatures (Figure 4d, Figure S6).
+performed not only a stable contact but also an enhanced adhesion, as shown in Figure 4a.
+This phenomenon is mainly due to the higher temperature of the human body (\approx 36-37 °C) compared with the environment (≈25 °C) slowly heated the MiH, enabling tighter contact with skin.
+The infrared imager gave a clear exhibition that the temperatures of the adhered MiH, gradually increased from 28 to 36 °C (Figure 4b).
+To explore the rheological behavior of MiH along with the increased temperature more intuitively, we 3D-printed a micro-groove pattern substrate to simulate the wrinkles on the skin.^[28] At 25 °C, the MiH maintained its original planar shape, and the gaps between MiH and substrate were very clearly observed even after an hour (Figure S7, Supporting Information).
+At 37 °C, the MIH full-filled the microstructures of the substrate within 10 min (Figure 4c).
+The peel tests were performed on the skin of the volunteer's forearm to quantitatively characterize the adhesion at a different temperature which indicated that the interfacial toughness and adhesive energy improved gradually with the increased temperatures (Figure 4d and Figure S6, Supporting Information).
 Furthermore, multiple characterizations of the rheological behavior of MiH confirmed our hypothesis.
-In the frequency sweep rheological measurement (Figure 4e), the storage modules (G') was always larger than the loss modulus (G") during the whole frequency range at room temperature, indicating that the MiH has a stable cross-linked network in solid-state rather than the viscous fluid state.^[29] Then, the mechanical modules were evaluated by temperature sweep rheological measurement.
-As shown in Figure 4f, G' and G" gradually decreased with the increase of temperature and intersected at around 57°C, which was considered a sol-gel conversion point.^[30] Figure 4f indicated the viscosity of the ionic hydrogel decreased with the increased temperature, which was consistent with Figure 4h.
+In the frequency sweep rheological measurement (Figure 4e), the storage modules (G') were always larger than the loss modulus (G") during the whole frequency range at room temperature, indicating that the MiH has a stable cross-linked network in solid-state rather than the viscous fluid state.^[29] Then, the mechanical modules were evaluated by temperature sweep rheological measurement.
+As shown in Figure 4f, G' and G" gradually decreased with the increase of temperature and intersected at around 57 °C, which was considered a sol-gel conversion point.^[30] Figure 4f indicated the viscosity of the ionic hydrogel decreased with the increased temperature, which was consistent with Figure 4h.
 In conclusion, the dynamic cross-linked network and the rheology of short polymer chains in the system enabled the MiH temperature-sensitive mechanical and adhesive properties.
-The body-temperature enhanced adhesive MiH would facilitate the formation of a longterm stable signal acquisition interface for the epidermal electrodes.
+The body-temperature enhanced adhesive MiH would facilitate the formation of a long-term stable signal acquisition interface for the epidermal electrodes.

 2.5.
-Applications for ECG and EMG recording
+Applications for ECG and EMG Recording